THE

 LOUISE grunNill

-Louise Grunnill joined the team in 2022 as a research intern for The British Carnivore Project after completing her BSc at the University of Hull.
+Louise Grunnill (Research Assistant) joined the team in 2022 as a research assistant for The British Carnivore Project after completing her BSc at the University of Hull.
 She helped us pilot some of the methods we are currently using for a study we are doing on risk perception in wild foxes, and she helped us collect data on mammal densities for an on-going collaboration with Snapshot Europe at the Max Planck Institute in Germany.